Motor torpedo boat: Post-war usage

 After the end of World War II a number of Royal Navy vessels were stripped and sold for use as houseboats.
 These included MGBs as well as MTBs.
-Many of these were moored in Langstone Harbour, Littlehampton, Hayling Island and Wootton Creek, although most have now disappeared from these locations.
+Many of these were moored in maritime locations such as Chichester Canal (MTB 71, now restored and on display at the Royal Naval Museum in Gosport), Langstone Harbour, Littlehampton, Hayling Island and Wootton Creek, although most have now disappeared from these locations.
 More MTB houseboats can be found at Shoreham-by-Sea (West Sussex), Cobden Bridge (Southampton) and Bembridge (Isle of Wight).